 How to get an Emotional Support Animal in Arizona: CertaPet’s simple 5 min process

-The letter must be written on the doctor’s letterhead, stating the person’s medical needs for the ESA.
+The letter must be written on the doctor’s letterhead, stating that the person needs an emotional support animal to mitigate the symptoms of their disability.
 The document must be signed, dated and include the doctor’s license number, date and state/country it was issued.
-The letter is only valid for one year.
+It is also important to know that the letter is only valid for one year.

 This document is very important when you have an ESA, as many places can and may ask to see it.